Home > Cruises > Asia Cruises > Indonesian Explorer

 A walk along elevated wooden boardwalks leads to a cathedral with superb carvings, and museum with displays of ancestor poles, drums, body masks, shields, daggers, and skulls; a reminder that cannibalism and head-hunting was practiced by the ancestors of some villagers.
 Asmat woodcarvings are known for their powerful lines and coarse, expressive motifs, and are widely considered by collectors and scholars to be among the world's finest carvings and can be purchased directly from the village artisans.

 Arrive in Port Moresby, bustling gateway and capital of Papua New Guinea where village and urban life exist side-by-side.
-After breakfast, enjoy a visit to the National Museum and Arts Center, exhibiting one of the finest collections of primitive art in the world and lunch before boarding your flight to Cairns, OR continue the adventure with us on Discover the Secrets of Melanesia.
+After breakfast, board your flight to Cairns, OR continue the adventure with us on Discover the Secrets of Melanesia.
 Note: During our voyage, circumstances may make it necessary or desirable to deviate from the proposed itinerary.
-This can include poor weather and/or opportunities for making unplanned excursions.
+This can include poor weather and opportunities for making unplanned excursions.
 Your Expedition Leader will keep you fully informed.
+This tour offers a variety of activities and excursions.
+Your personal interests will determine which of these you wish to join.
+Please note that some activities and excursions will run at similar times, and it will not be possible to participate in both.
+Accordingly, refunds for excursions and missed landings are not available.
+Voyages are planned and scheduled pending final regulatory approval.

 Life Onboard Heritage Adventurer